What are the Differences Between Medicare and Medicaid?

-Medicare is a federal health insurance program open to Americans aged 65 and older, and those with specific disabilities who are under the age of 65.
+Medicare is a federal health insurance program open to Americans age 65 and older and those under the age of 65 with specific disabilities.
 Medicaid, a combined state and federal program, is a state-specific health insurance program for low-income individuals with limited financial means, regardless of their age.

 Medicaid is more comprehensive in its coverage, but the benefits are specific to the age group.
 Children have different eligibility requirements and receive different benefits from low-income adults and from elderly or disabled persons.

 In the context of long-term care for the elderly, Medicare’s benefits are very limited.
 Medicare does not pay for personal care (also known as custodial care or non-medical care).
 Medicare will pay for a limited number of skilled nursing days following hospitalization — no more than 100 days for a minimum of 3 days.
 Medicare will also pay for some home health care, provided it is medical in nature.
 In recent years, some Medicare Advantage plans started offering long-term care benefits.
 These services and supports are plan-specific.
 But they may include:

 - Adult day care

 - Light housekeeping

 Medicaid, being state run, has different benefits in each state.
 Generally speaking, Medicaid pays for nursing home care.
 Through home- and community-based services waiver programs it may also pay for: